rokath/trice/examples/F030R8_inst/ReadMe.md

 ![x](./2024-07-22.png)

-- The Trices with 16-bit timestamps are about 150 clocks away from each other. @32MHz this is a time of lexx 5 µs.
+- The Trices with 16-bit timestamps are about 150 clocks away from each other. @32MHz this is a time of less 5 µs.